-A few years ago I stopped making resolutions and began focusing on getting more of whatever I’ve been missing.
-One year it was more family time that I needed, so I focused on getting more of that.
-In other years, it was more sleep or to work on my digestion.
+A few years ago I stopped making resolutions and began focusing on getting more of whatever I need more of instead.
+One year, I needed more family time, so I focused on getting that.
+In other years, I needed to work on getting more sleep, and another, to work on my digestion.
 Practical stuff.

 1. Wear Fragrance Every Day

 Wearing fragrance is a natural mood lifter and an easy way to live a more positive life this year.
 Studies show that wearing fragrances amplifies your happiness and makes you more attractive to other people (including potential partners).
 If you have a favorite scent, why not add a new formulation of it (a body wash, lotion, or mist) for a layered effect?
 Those of you who prefer natural scents can make your own using essential oils or check out a natural fragrance brand like IME Naturals.